Sammy Armes

-Samuel Armes (30 March 1908 — 1958) was an English footballer who played at outside right.
+Samuel Armes (30 March 1908 – 27 August 1958) was an English footballer who played at outside right.

+He started his Football League career with Carlisle United before joining Chester and Blackpool.

-Armes joined Wigan Athletic in 1934, and went on to score 20 goals in 47 Cheshire League games before being signed by Leeds United during the 1935–36 season.
+Armes joined Wigan Athletic in 1934, and scored twice in the club's 6–1 win against his former club Carlisle United in the first round of the 1934–35 FA Cup, a record margin of victory for a non-league side over a Football League team in the competition.
+He went on to score 20 goals in 47 Cheshire League games before being signed by Leeds United during the 1935–36 season.

+He died in Sunderland on 27 August 1958, and his funeral took place at Dawdon Parish Church.